Does allergy cause sinus infections?

 Mast cell stabilizer eye drops work differently from antihistamines.
 Rather than blocking histamine, they prevent the release of histamine and other inflammatory substances from mast cells.
 While they may take longer to provide relief compared to antihistamines, mast cell stabilizer drops are effective at reducing overall allergic inflammation in the eyes.
 Sodium cromoglicate and nedocromil are examples of mast cell stabilizers found in OTC eye drops.

-See also article Mouth allergy: causes, symptoms, and treatment
+See also article Tb test allergy: understanding symptoms, causes, and treatment

 Considerations for use